Strains And Sprains

 Talk To A Dedicated New Jersey Lawyer

 Strains and sprains are often nagging injuries that cause pain and a diminished capacity to work for an extended duration.
 If you sustained a sprain or strain at work, it is wise to talk to an attorney about the benefits that you may be owed.
-At the Law Offices of Jonathan F. Marshall, we have the resources and experience to prove your eligibility for benefits.
+At New Jersey Workers Compensation Lawyer of JFM Law, we have the resources and experience to prove your eligibility for benefits.
 We have offices in Freehold, New Brunswick and Toms River, and we regularly help people with workers’ compensation cases throughout New Jersey, including in Burlington, Atlantic, Bergen, Camden, Hudson, Essex, Middlesex, Mercer, Ocean, Somerset, Monmouth, Passaic and Union counties.
-You can reach us through our form online or at 800-999-0897 to schedule a case evaluation.
+You can reach us through our form online or at 866-916-3549 to schedule a case evaluation.